DataDog/integrations-core/docs/dev/oauth_for_data_integrations.md

    The OAuth clients you create for data integrations are **confidential clients** that provide a client ID and client secret.
 The client you create in this step is a private version of the client, whose credentials you can use for testing.
 When a published version of this client is created, you will receive a new set of credentials. **These credentials are never shown again after you create the client, so be sure to store them in a secure location.**

-2. Enter your client information such as the name, description, client role (integration), redirect URIs, and onboarding URL.
+2. Enter your client information such as the name, description, redirect URIs, and onboarding URL.
 3. Configure scopes for the OAuth client by searching for scopes and selecting their checkboxes in the **Requested** column.

    Scopes determine the types of data your app can access in the customer's Datadog account.
 This allows your integration to access the necessary scopes.
 Only request the minimum amount of scopes required for your use case, as more can be added later on as needed.